nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 `OpenTok.setStreamClassLists(sessionId, classListArray, callback)` method.

 Setting the layout of a live streaming broadcast is optional.
-By default, live streaming broadcasts use the "best fit" layout.
+By default, live streaming broadcasts use the "best fit" layout. -->

 ### Sending signals

-You can send a signal to all participants in an OpenTok Session by calling the `OpenTok.signal(sessionId, connectionId, payload, callback)` method and setting the `connectionId` parameter to `null`:
+You can send a signal to all participants in a session by calling the `sendSignal(payload, sessionId, connectionId)` method and setting the `connectionId` parameter to `null`:

 ```javascript